anzenker/master_thesis_anzenker_2025/docs/exemplary_results_output.md

 <a name="five"></a>
 ### 5. transDecoderORF
-Only done with canonical Transcriptome.
+Only done with the canonical Transcriptome.
-- PEP file with longest predicted ORFs
+- PEP file with the longest predicted ORFs

 <a name="six"></a>
 ### 6. buscoVertebrataCompleteness